Chart Color Schemes

 An assessment of population growth drivers in St Peters - Marden reveals an overall ranking slightly below national averages considering recent, and medium term trends

-St Peters - Marden's population was around 14,378 as of November 2025.
+St Peters - Marden's population is around 14,378 as of Nov 2025.
 This reflects an increase of 863 people since the 2021 Census, which reported a population of 13,515 people.
-The change is inferred from the estimated resident population of 14,250 in June 2024 and an additional 77 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,404 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-St Peters - Marden's growth rate of 6.4% since the census positions it within 0.7 percentage points of the state (7.1%).
-Population growth for the area was primarily driven by overseas migration, contributing approximately 92.0% of overall population gains during recent periods.
+The change is inferred from the estimated resident population of 14,250 from the ABS as of June 2024 and an additional 77 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,404 persons per square kilometer.
+St Peters - Marden's growth rate of 6.4% since the census positions it within 0.7 percentage points of the state's growth rate of 7.1%.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation from LGA to SA2 levels.
-Based on demographic trends and latest population numbers, St Peters - Marden is expected to increase by just below the median of national areas, expanding by 1,619 persons to reach a total of 15,997 by 2041, recording an overall gain of 10.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+Moving forward, demographic trends suggest a population increase just below the median of national areas, with an expected expansion to 16,997 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 10.2% over the 17 years.

 Frequently Asked Questions - Population